BharatKatyal/CampusConnect/README.md

-# Campus Connect - Empowering On-Campus Student Connections MVP v1.0
+# Campus Connect - Empowering On-Campus Student Connections

 Welcome to Campus Connect, an innovative application designed to revolutionize on-campus student connectivity.
 With Campus Connect, students can easily connect and engage with each other, leveraging the unique "On Campus" toggle feature.
 This groundbreaking functionality sets Campus Connect apart from existing solutions like "Engage" by offering a superior user experience and enhanced features.